The Apollonian structure of integer superharmonic matrices: Tiles

 It will be convenient to allow a degenerate case of our tile definition.
 Note that if $T=\varnothing$, then the centroid $\cent(T)$ would be undefined.
-We will allow tiles $T=\varnothing$ to have $F(T)$ assigned as an arbitrary singleton from $\Ga$; this singleton then gives the centroid of $T$.
-If $T$ is degenerate, we say that $T,T'$ touch if $F(T)\sbs \partial T'$.
-We emphasize that $T\stm T'=T$ whenever $T'$ is degenerate.
+We will allow tiles $T=\varnothing$, whose footprints $\foot(T)$ may be any singleton from $\Ga$; this singleton then gives the centroid of $T$.
+In particular, note that the degenerate tiles are in bijective correspondence with $\Ga$.
+If $T$ is degenerate, we say that $T,T'$ touch if $\foot(T)\sbs \partial T'$.
+We emphasize that $T'\stm T=T'$ whenever $T$ is degenerate.

-Let a \emph{prototile} $T$ be a set of squares $s_x\sbs \Ga$, and, if empty, have $F(T)$ assigned as a singleton in $\Ga$ (compared with the definition of a tile, we are dropping the requirement that $I(T)$ is a topological disk ).
+Let a \emph{prototile} $T$ be a set of squares $s_x\sbs \Ga$, and, if empty, have $\foot(T)$ assigned as a singleton in $\Ga$ (compared with the definition of a tile, we are dropping the requirement that $I(T)$ is a topological disk).
 We begin by recursively associating a prototile to each $C\in \B$; in \lref{tiling} we will verify that these prototiles are in fact tiles.

 \begin{definition} If $(C_0,C_1,C_2,C_3) \in {\B}^4$ is a proper Descartes quadruple, then a set $T_0$ of squares $s_x\sbs \Ga$ is a \emph{prototile} for $C_0$ if $T_0$ has the \emph{tile decomposition}